-- 1 tbsp gluten-free flour (yeast-free bread mix)
+- 1 tbsp gluten-free flour - (yeast-free bread mix)

 - 3 tbsp warm water

-In a large bowl, whisk together the starter ingredients.
+- In a large bowl, whisk together the starter ingredients.
 Cover the bowl with plastic wrap and then a towel, and set aside until foamy and doubled, about 30 minutes.

-Add the 2 cups of gluten-free flour, salt, oil and water to the starter.
+- Add the 2 cups of gluten-free flour, salt, oil and water to the starter.
 Use a rubber spatula to combine the ingredients to form a wet, sticky, spongy dough.
 It should be too sticky to handle but not as thin as a batter.
 Adjust flour or water if necessary to get that texture.

-Use the spatula to turn over and “knead” the dough several times.
+- Use the spatula to turn over and “knead” the dough several times.
 Cover the bowl with plastic and then a towel, and leave to rise until doubled in bulk, about 1 hour.

-After rising, the dough will have more liquid and will be easier to handle.
+- After rising, the dough will have absorbed more liquid and will be easier to handle.
+Dust the dough with a little gluten-free flour or oil your hands to prevent the dough from sticking to you.
 Divide the dough into four portions and shape into loaves on a lightly floured surface.
-(For Moroccan bread, a smoothed, rounded mound of dough can be left to rest for 10 minutes then patted down into a flattened circle.)

-Transfer the shaped dough to a baking sheet lined with parchment paper.
-Cover with a towel and leave to rise until light and puffy, about 30 to 60 minutes.
+- Transfer the shaped dough to a baking sheet lined with parchment paper.
+(For Moroccan bread, a smoothed, rounded mound of dough can be left to rest, covered, for 10 minutes then patted down into a flattened circle.)
+Cover loosely with plastic wrap and then with a towel, and leave to rise until light and puffy, about 30 to 60 minutes.

-Transfer the bread to a rack or towel-lined basket to cool before serving.
+- Transfer the bread to a rack or towel-lined basket to cool before serving.
 Once cooled completely, it can be stored in the freezer where it will keep for up to a month.